miloradova95/CCL3/README.md

 On Wednesday, I continued working on the app.
 We decided to switch from the ‘Character of the Day’ feature, which was complicated by tricky timestamps, to a ‘Random Character Generator’ instead.
 In addition to that, I focused on pagination issues: The AniList API uses pagination, so we had to implement it in our app.
 This led to several challenges: we couldn’t create a filtering option as it would only filter the first page, and the search function was limited to searching characters on the first page as well.
 Once the database issue was resolved, I pulled the database to my branch and merged the work I had done throughout the day.
 Since characters weren’t being saved to the favorites screen, I was able to fix that.
 I also added a search function to the favorites screen, allowing users to look through their saved characters.
 Additionally, I created a “more characters” button to allow users to access other pages of characters.
 Even though the favorite characters now appeared on the correct screen, there was still an issue: the favorite page wouldn’t refresh, so newly added characters weren’t displayed.

-For the rest of the day, I focused on collecting data for the user tests.
-I conducted tests with three people in person.
-As we’re still working on the app, we plan to incorporate the users' feedback after the presentation.
-Thursday, 23rd January 2025:
+# Thursday, 23rd January 2025:

 ### Aleks and Tiffany: